WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 code reuse but also enable them to encapsulate programming concepts that may involve compile-time checking, control flow manipulations and adding behaviors to types without inheritance or other runtime techniques.
 These properties have never been implemented in Swift before.
-Yet, they are the unique strengths of Swift Macro.
+Without a doubt, they are the unique strengths of Swift Macro.

 However, what brings Swift Macro advantages also brings traps and pitfalls.
 This is an independent topic that we will discuss in the